LLNL/UnifyFS/docs/testing.rst

 One particularly useful function is ``unify_run_test()``.
 Currently, this function is set up to work for the *write*, *read*, *writeread*, and *checkpoint-restart* examples.
-This function sets up the MPI job run command and default arguments as well as any default arguments wanted by all examples.
+This function sets up the MPI job run command and default options as well as any default arguments wanted by all examples.
 See :ref:`below <unify-run-test-label>` for details.

 .. _helper-label:

-Example Helper Functions
+Testing Helper Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^

 There are helper functions available in `t/ci/ci-functions.sh`_ that can make